 In or on the water, on the land and in the villages, there are lots to discover in the islands of Ha’apai.
 Tonga’s central island group is still relatively undiscovered, offering a small selection of eco-resorts and local guesthouses eager to show visitors the island life.
 It could be fishing for dinner, learning how to make things out of island materials, harnessing the elements in kitesurfing, or one of the many more things to do in Ha’apai.
 We’ll go through some ways to spend your time in paradise in the list below!

 While you’re here, check out more advice for travelling Ha’apai in The Complete Guide to Ha’apai.

 1. Explore the Islands by Kayak or Paddleboard

 It would almost be a crime to head to the islands of Ha’apai and not get in or on the water!
-One of the most accessible and cheap ways to do so is by kayking or stand-up paddleboarding (SUP).
-If you’re staying at one of the mid-range resorts, complimentary kayak/SUP hire is almost a guarentee.
+One of the most accessible and cheap ways to do so is by kayaking or stand-up paddleboarding (SUP).
+If you’re staying at one of the mid-range resorts, complimentary kayak/SUP hire is almost a guarantee.
 Alternatively, budget accommodation like Taiana’s Resort offer full-day hire for an affordable TOP$20 a day.
 All in all, it’s a fun and inexpensive way to enjoy Ha’apai’s crystal clear waters, see marine life and explore the shores.
-What’ more, it’s something suitable for just about any age.
+What’s more, it’s something suitable for just about any age.
 See more experiences like this in the 10 Things To Do in Ha’apai with Kids.